joagre/ratatoskr/ideas/r.md

 > The enumeration value in the example above would normally be
 > accessed with `c.value` and the list length with `d.length`

-All values can be convrted to string representation using the `toString` function.
+All values can be converted to string representation using the `toString` function.

-Example:

 ```
 ?a = 3.14,